 What is detox?

 Medical Detox is usually the first step in beginning the treatment process.
-Done under fully supervised medical care, the detoxification process safely allows your body to remove all drugs and alcohol out of your system while a medical staff of nurses and doctors provide you the proper medication to minimize painful and often dangerous withdrawal symptoms.
+Done under supervised medical care, the detoxification process safely allows your body to remove all drugs and alcohol out of your system while a medical staff of nurses and doctors provide you the proper medication to minimize painful and often dangerous withdrawal symptoms.

 The detoxification process is a necessary start to your recovery, but once the drugs and alcohol have left your system, you need to learn how to cope with life without mind or mood altering substances and address the factors that made you pick up that drink or drug in the first place.
 Without this, you will fall into a vicious cycle of short term abstinence followed by relapse.

 How Extended Treatment Can Help

-Most people dealing with addiction have a co-occurring disorder, which is a mental health diagnosis that plays a large role in their addiction to drugs and alcohol.
+Most people dealing with addiction have a co-occurring disorder, which is a mental health diagnosis that plays a significant role in their addiction to drugs and alcohol.

-At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians are able to properly medicate and then address the underlying mental issues behind the substance abuse.
+At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians can medicate properly and then address the underlying mental issues behind the substance abuse.

 Once psychiatric issues are under control with the use of different modalities of therapy and medication, drug and alcohol rehabs can begin to recognize and address other emotional causes for your addiction.

 Many times, our clients at GateHouse Treatment suffer from past trauma.
 These traumas can cause repressed memories which display themselves as impulsive or addict-like behaviors.
-Our clinicians at GateHouse Treatment believe in the importance of addressing these traumas and being able to process them in a healthy manner.
-When a client is able to accept his past, he is then able to move on and focus on his present recovery and any future challenges he may encounter.
+Our clinicians at GateHouse Treatment believe in the importance of addressing these traumas and being able to process them healthily.
+When a client can accept his past, he is then able to move on and focus on his present recovery and any future challenges he may encounter.

 Preparing for Long-Term Sobriety